• Skip to primary navigation

 Easy Hunan Beef is a spicy Hunan style beef dish that is stir-fried with thinly cut steak, garlic, and peppers!

-Hunan beef is a popular, savory, and spicy Chinese food take-out dish of thinly sliced stir-fried steak that is super easy to make at home!
-Hunan-style beef is stir-fried in a garlic and pepper sauce with colorful vegetables.
+Hunan beef is a popular, savory, and spicy Chinese take-out dish.
+Made with thinly sliced steak stir-fried in a garlic and pepper sauce with colorful vegetables.
 The Hunan province is known to have a wide variety of produce, so an assortment of your favorite vegetables can be used!

 Hunan beef over a bed of white rice, on a white plate.